• Skip to main content

 For believers, a book like Can We Trust the Gospels? provides a refreshing reminder that the Book that we trust so much has unmistakable evidence of authenticity and reliability.
 Also, this book may be a useful resource to give to an unbeliever in order to make them reflect more seriously on the claims of the Bible.
 Evidence supporting the Bible is not a substitute for the message of Good News, but it might provoke someone to look again at the hope that is found in Jesus Christ.

-Filed Under: Book Review, Journal Tagged With: apologetics, gospel, gospels
+Filed Under: Blog, Book Review Tagged With: apologetics, gospel, gospels

 Suggested Book of the Month, April